S1NAPANAHI/Webcite-for-new-authors/TIMELINE_REDESIGN_GUIDE.md

 ## Overview

-This guide documents the enhanced Hybrid Cosmic + Linear Timeline redesign for the Zoroasterverse timeline page.
+This guide documents the enhanced Hybrid Cosmic + Linear Timeline redesign for the Zoroastervers timeline page.
 The new design preserves the mystical cosmic aesthetic while dramatically improving functionality and user experience.

 ## Key Features Implemented